kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 ### **.spec.requiresDowntime**

-The `requiresDowntime` field indicates whether the module requires downtime in support of maintenance windows during module upgrades.
-It is optional and defaults to `false`, which means that the module version upgrades don't require downtime unless otherwise stated.
+The `requiresDowntime` field indicates whether the module requires downtime to support maintenance windows during module upgrades.
+It is optional and defaults to `false`, meaning the module version upgrades don't require downtime.

 ## `operator.kyma-project.io` Labels